aiidateam/aiida-core/docs/source/developer_guide/developers.rst

      LATEST_MIGRATION = '0003_my_db_update'

-   This let's AiiDA get the version number from your migration and check sure the database and the code are in sync.
+   This let's AiiDA get the version number from your migration and make sure the database and the code are in sync.
 6. Migrate your database to the new version, (again from ``aiida/backends/djsite``), run::